jsbaan/jsbaan.github.io/_posts/2021-02-26-introduction-to-bayesian-deep-learning0.md

 The classic answer is to obtain a **realistic expression of uncertainty**, or *calibration*.
 A classifier is considered calibrated if the probability (confidence) of a class prediction aligns with its misclassification rate.
 As said before, this is crucial in real world applications.

-> "Neural networks are often miscalibrated in the sense that their predictions are typically overconfident"
+> **"Neural networks are often miscalibrated in the sense that their predictions are typically overconfident."**

 However, the authors argue that Bayesian model averaging increases **accuracy** as well.
 According to Section 3.1, the Bayesian perspective is in fact *especially* compelling for neural networks!
 Because of their large parameter space, neural networks can represent many different solutions, e.g. they are underspecified by the data.
 This means a Bayesian model average is extremely useful because it combines a diverse range of functional forms, or "perspectives", into one.

-> "A neural network can represent many models that are consistent with our observations.
-By selecting only one, in a classical procedure, we lose uncertainty when the models disagree for a test point."
+> **"A neural network can represent many models that are consistent with our observations.
+By selecting only one, in a classical procedure, we lose uncertainty when the models disagree for a test point."**

 ## Recent Approaches To (Approximate) Bayesian Deep Learning <a name="Recent"></a>